-This situation arises when two land owners get together and agree that a right of way should or needs to be granted to allow one of them to access a piece of property which may be landlocked.
+This situation arises when two landowners get together and agree that a right of way should or needs to be granted to allow one of them to access a piece of property that may be landlocked.

 Quite often if a right of way is being created by deed or agreement the parties to the agreement will include conditions in the agreement for the use of the right of way e.g. if the right of way is over a private roadway it might stipulate that a gate is to be kept locked or there might be a restriction on the exercise of the right of way – e.g. it is for pedestrians only.
 Once the right of way is agreed and recorded in writing it is usually registered.